mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - Train small network to learn the features and logits of the large network.
   - Softmax, temperature and the MSE with the prediction
   - Experimented with MNIST, speech and Specialist models.

+1. Mikolov, Tomas, Ilya Sutskever, Kai Chen, Greg S. Corrado, and Jeff Dean.
+"Distributed representations of words and phrases and their compositionality."
+In Advances in neural information processing systems, pp. 3111-3119.
+2013.
+  - Extension of skip gram